purplenoodlesoop/purple-starter/README.md

 Every of the listed solutions is easily substitutable, and any solution can be swapped to another one, or discarded altogether if not needed.

 ## Purpose

+### Core aspects.

+The starter allows rapidly developing correct Flutter applications.
+It uses heavily Functional Programming, and was built with following aspects kept in mind:
+- Correctness.
+Applications must function predictably and reliably in any case.
+- Maintainability.
+Applications must be easy to maintain, both from cold and practical sense, and from psychological.
+Code must not intimidate the developer, even after large intervals of time spent away from it.
+- Conciseness and expressiveness.
+Applications must require little code actually written by the developer.
+This involves and is not limited to: using a correct paradigm, using code generation, using templates/snippets.

+### Design decisions.

+The following decisions were made while developing the Starter's design.

+#### Structure.

+Feature first vs Function first – Feature first.
+This approach scales better, enables more organic encapsulation and makes navigation easier.

+#### Paradigm.

+OOP vs FP – FP.
+Functional programming nicely aligns with the core aspects.
+It allows to write more correct, expressive and maintainable code – even in OOP language that is Dart.

+#### Database type.

+SQL vs NoSQL – NoSQL.
+NoSQL databases cover most of the needs of the modern Flutter applications, and helps to get rid of the headaches that SQL databases bring along with their requirements.

 ## Layers